 This idea of essence and form opens a dialogue with leaders—such as the true story cited below—to discover, define, and declare their leadership.

 Based on a leadership foundation of declared philosophy, purpose, values, beliefs, strengths, and vision, character-based leadership requires an intentional shift in setting an example from the inside out.
 And that takes a large dose of both resiliency and courage.
 Let's explore these notions further.

 What comes to mind when you think of fabric that is resilient?
 Something that is flexible yet durable?
 Elastic yet tough?
 Similarly, a resilient leader needs to strike a balance between being flexible and durable—in other words, between pathfinding and stewardship.

 On the other hand, in volatile, fast-paced times, people yearn for some form of constancy.
-They won't find it in the marketplace; they won't find it in most organisations.
+They won't find it in the marketplace; they won't find it in most organizations.
 So where should they look for it?

 These two roles may seem paradoxical, but they really aren't.
 The path is "how" you get there; this can and will constantly change.
 But "who" you are and what you stand for stays the same.
 If you believe in it, you stand by that.

 Where Do You Get the Courage to Lead?